mennlo/grappling-games/classes/guard/supine/lasso-guard.md

 ## Conclusion

-Finish with live goes from lasso guard or related positions as agreed upon by the partners.
+Finish with live goes from lasso guard or related open guard positions as agreed upon by the partners.